mrc-ide/google-form-post-cordova-plugin/README.md

 1. Install and run Android Studio (making sure an SDK is installed)
 1. Add `export ANDROID_HOME=/some/path` to your .profile file
 1. Run `./gradlew build`

+## Tests
+JUnit tests can be run through the IDE or by running `./gradlew test`.
+There are no javscript tests right now, as the interface is so simple.